techie-joe/sites/pages/demo.md

 ---
-title: Demo
+title: Sites Demo
-description: Techie Joe's Sites Demo Page
+description: Techie Joe's Sites Demo
 ---
 {%- if page.theme!="primer" %}{% assign use_base_theme = true %}{% endif -%}

-This is the demo page for **Techie Joe’s Sites** - a Jekyll theme for building websites on GitHub. **Sites** can help you build your website on GitHub easily.
+This is a demo page for **Techie Joe’s Sites** - a Jekyll theme for building websites on GitHub. **Sites** can help you build website easily.
 It has everything pre-configured to get you started right away.
-You can write your content in both Markdown and HTML.
+You can write contents in both Markdown and HTML.
 When you commit your code, **GitHub Pages** will build and publish your website from the content of your repository.
 {: .bg-secondary.p-3.text-slategray.text-small }

-<h1 class="hero" id="_hero-title">You can write <span class="text-red">a big red</span> hero text</h1>
+<h1 class="hero" id="_hero-title">Write <span class="text-red">a big red</span> hero text</h1>

 ***

-## Better control over your content
+## Better control over contents

 ![Small image](https://picsum.photos/id/299/400/300){: .centered.float-sm-right.m-sm-4 width=400 height=300 }